 Real estate is carried at cost, net of accumulated depreciation and amortization.
 Betterments, major renewals and certain costs directly related to the improvement and leasing of real estate are capitalized.
 Maintenance and repairs are expensed as incurred.
-For redevelopment of existing properties, the net book value of the existing property under redevelopment plus the cost for the construction and improvements incurred in connection with the redevelopment are capitalized to the extent the capitalized costs of the property do not exceed the estimated fair value of the redeveloped property when complete.
-If the cost of the redeveloped property, including the net book value of the existing property, exceeds the estimated fair value of the redeveloped property, the excess is charged to expense.
+For redevelopment of existing operating properties, the net book value of the existing property under redevelopment plus the cost for the construction and improvements incurred in connection with the redevelopment are capitalized to the extent the capitalized costs of the property do not exceed the estimated fair value of the redeveloped property, including the net book value of the existing property, exceeds the estimated fair value of the redeveloped property, the excess is charged to expense.
 Depreciation is recognized on a straight-line basis over the estimated useful lives which range from 7 to 40 years.
 Tenant allowances are amortized on a straight-line basis over the lives of the related leases, which approximate the useful lives of the assets.